-Diarmuid has recently finished filming a new series for Channel 5 alongside Nicky Chapman.
-The Great British Garden Challenge will air on Channel 5 in Summer 2019.
+Diarmuid has recently finished presenting a new series for Channel 5 alongside Nicki Chapman.
+The Great Gardening Challenge will air on Channel 5 on Tuesdays at 8pm from 2nd July.

 There is no other garden designer quite like Diarmuid Gavin.
 He burst onto the scene with beautiful creations and a mischievous sense of fun, combining a passion for plants with a dollop of rock star grandeur to shake up the somewhat staid profession of garden design!

 From a 3am rearranging of the iconic Blue Peter garden with Primal Scream to being commissioned by the National Trust to rearrange one of its grand estates, Diarmuid has seen and done it all!

 Rather conventionally trained, Diarmuid studied amenity horticulture at the Botanic Gardens in Glasnevin in Dublin.
 Following this he established his own garden design business.
 But he was bored!